Table of Contents

 Ptah and the Egyptian Royal Family

-The coronation of the Egyptian king typically took place in the temple of Ptah.
+During the New Kingdom, the coronation of the Egyptian king typically took place in the temple of Ptah.
 This relates to Ptah’s role as the master of ceremonies and coronations.
 In the Egyptian royal family, rituals and festivals were often held under the guidance and protection of Ptah.

 Ptah’s Worship Outside Egypt